huditech/lag-metrics/usage.md

 order: 80
 ---

-The following metrics are published to Application Insights:
+The following metrics are published to Application Insights

 ## Lag by Topic, Consumer Group and Partition